hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 4. The body of response is returned in JSON format according to the response status of the REST API.

    The website also provides the links to download the cloud console OpenAPI definitions in either json or yaml format.
-Below is an example of the downloaded yaml definition file from the DSCC REST API documentation website.
+Below is an example of the downloaded yaml definition file from the Data Services Cloud Console REST API documentation website.

 ![API definition yaml](/img/open-api-yaml.png "yaml")